 Hello World! control the horizontal and vertical positions of the text on the screen in pixels.
 The next item specifies the font.
 We used the name

-Continue changing values of the current display object,
+Continue changing the values of the current display object,

 textObject.
-Alter the x and y, the coordinates, the string text, the font name, and even the font size.
+Alter the x and y coordinates, the string text, font name, and even the font size.

-setTextColor( r,g,b)sets the color of the text, there is an optional parameter you can add that controls the opacity of the text.
-Try using the object
+object:setFillColor( r,g,b )sets the color of the text, there is an optional parameter you can add that controls the opacity of the text.
+Try using

-setTextColor( r, g, b [, a]).
+object:setFillColor( r, g, b [, a] ).
 The values available for

-If you are only interested in testing the application on an Android device, please skip past this section of the chapter to Testing Our Application on an Android Device.
-Before we can upload our first Hello World application on an iOS device, we need to log in to our Apple Developer account so we can create and install our signing certificates on our development machine.
-If you haven't created a Developer account yet, please do so at http://developer.apple.com/programs/ios/.
-Remember that there is a fee of $99 a year to become an Apple Developer.
+If you are only interested in testing the application on an Android device, skip past this section of the chapter to Testing our application on an Android device.
+Before we can upload our first Hello World application on an iOS device, we need to log in into our Apple developer account so that we can create and install our signing certificates on our development machine.
+If you haven't created a developer account yet, do so by going to http://developer.apple.com/programs/ios/.
+Remember that there is a fee of $99 a year to become an Apple developer.

-The Apple Developer account is only applied to users developing on Mac OS X. Make sure your version of Xcode is the same as or newer than the version of the OS on your phone.
-For example, if you have version 5.0 of the iPhone OS installed you will need Xcode that is bundled with the iOS SDK version 5.0 or later.
+The Apple developer account is only applied to users developing on Mac OS X. Make sure that your version of Xcode is the same or newer than the version of the OS on your phone.
+For example, if you have version 5.0 of the iPhone OS installed, you will need Xcode that is bundled with the iOS SDK version 5.0 or later.